narration-sd/astro-prepare-demo/src/content/One.md

 <p>Here's an in-markdown html <a href="https://combatcovid.equipment"
-    target="_blank">link to another site</a>, which can show some nature of app capabilities that we're proving to accomplish here.</p>
+    target="_blank">link to another site</a>, which can show some nature of app capabilities that we're proving to accomplish in these pages.</p>